MicrosoftDocs/quantum-docs/articles/user-guide/machines/sparse-simulator.md

     }
 ```

-Because the `SparseSimulator` class implements the <xref:System.IDisposable> interface, you must call the `Dispose` method once you do not need the instance of the simulator anymore.
-The best way to do this is to wrap the simulator declaration and operations within a [using](/dotnet/csharp/language-reference/keywords/using-statement) statement, which automatically calls the `Dispose` method.
+Because the `SparseSimulator` class implements the <xref:System.IDisposable> interface, you must call the `Dispose` method once you don't need the instance of the simulator anymore.
+The best way to automate that call is to wrap the simulator declaration and operations within a [using](/dotnet/csharp/language-reference/keywords/using-statement) statement, which automatically calls the `Dispose` method.

 ### Invoking the simulator from Python